The 3 Levels of Plumber Licensing Explained

 The Big Picture

-- California Plumbing Code: The 2025 CPC (based on the 2024 UPC) became mandatory for new permit applications starting January 1, 2026 in many jurisdictions.
+- California Plumbing Code: The 2025 CPC (based on the 2024 UPC) became the enforceable code for new permit applications in most jurisdictions starting January 1, 2026.

 State-by-State Snapshot